 My diet was horrendous; I was eating lots of junk food and snacks at night to stay awake.
 It worsened month after month, and I didn’t want to continue—I needed to revamp my lifestyle!

-I picked out 9 habits I wanted to cultivate for the next 21 days, such as: (1) Sleeping at/before 12am, (2) Waking up at 5am, (3) Reading a book or listening to a podcast at least once a day, (4) Meditating, (5) Being timely for my appointments (6) Even eating a raw food diet! #6 might be a bit of an overkill for some people, but hey – since it was just for 21 days, I thought I might as well try something different for a change.
+I picked out 9 habits I wanted to cultivate for the next 21 days, such as sleeping at/before midnight, waking up at 5 am, reading a book or listening to a podcast at least once a day, meditating, being timely for my appointments, and even eating a raw food diet!

-If you have been trying to cultivate new habits with little success, then you might find these very useful.
-These habits are not rocket science – they are easy to understand, apply and have worked tremendously for me.
+If you have been trying to cultivate new habits with little success, you might find these very useful.
+These habits are not rocket science; they are easy to understand and apply and have worked tremendously for me.

 1. Know the Real Reason Why Your Habit Didn’t Stick Previously

 Address the root cause of the issue, not the effect.

 Desperately battling with yourself every morning to wake up at 5:30 am is to address the effect.
 Understanding why you keep failing to wake up at 5:30 am is to address the cause.

 Root Cause Analysis is an effective method for diagnosing and resolving problems.
 Determine what negative events are taking place and then, examine the complex systems that surround those issues to identify key points of failure.
 Finally, find solutions to those key points, or root causes.